Unicaja: History

 On 30 December 2020 it was announced Unicaja is buying Liberbank.
 The new merged company will be the fifth largest of Spain.

+The name "Unicaja" remains a commercial brand of Unicaja Banco, in which the foundation holds a stake of 30.24% as of 31 December 2023.

 Sponsorships

 The company sponsors several major sports clubs in its region.
 It is the owner of the basketball club Baloncesto Málaga, the sponsor of the volleyball club CV Almería, and is also a major sponsor, though not name sponsor, of Málaga CF.